Orange-OpenSource/hurl/docs/request.md

 </div>

-[Headers], if present, follow directly after the [method] and [url].
+[Headers], if present, follow directly after the [method] and [URL].
 This allows Hurl format to 'look like' the real HTTP format.
 Contrary to HTTP headers, other parameters are defined in sections (`[Cookies]`, `[QueryStringParams]`, `[FormParams]` etc...)
 These sections are not ordered and can be mixed in any way: